Blog

 It is important to establish a strong connection between your injuries and the accident.
 You can do this by calling the police right away, seeking treatment, and contacting a licensed attorney to help review your options.
 When victims treat a crash as a serious situation, it becomes more difficult for insurance companies to say otherwise.

-When Are You Required to Call the Police After a Minnesota Crash? (add FAQ schema)
+When Are You Required to Call the Police After a Minneapolis Crash?

 Leaving the scene of a crash without calling the police may be illegal, depending on the details of the crash.
 Under state law, those involved in collisions that result in bodily injury or death must provide notice to: